alb42/MUIClass/README.md

 Button.Contents := 'Click me';
 </pre>
 Now connect both to the Window by assigning the Parents to the window.
 The order of Parent assignment defines the order in the Window later.
-By default the first Group in the window aligns the Items vertically (one over the other) if you want them side by side set <code>Win.Horiz := True;</code>.
+By default the window aligns the Items vertically, one over the other (By setting  <code>Win.Horizontal := True;</code> you get them side by side).
 <pre>
 Text.Parent := Win;
 Button.Parent := Win;
 </pre>
-We want also some Action in your Window, create a Event Function inside your Window Class:
+We want also some Action in the Window, create an Event Function inside your Window Class:
 <pre>
 type
   TMyWindow = class(TMUIWindow)